 Inference: It looks like there is a reduced risk of dying outside of the course of the study if one has a higher LDL.
 Specifically, 0.7X the risk.
+0/5 for performing an appropriate analysis

+0/5 for reporting the association appropriately

+Total: 0/10

 I would have preferred a chi-squared test to see if the distribution of death is similar between individuals who fall into different LDL risk groups.
 Interestingly though, my point of view has changed now and I’d prefer a t-test to the chi-squared test.
 We learned in BIOSTATS 517 that it is inappropriate to use statistical tests to inform the use of other statistical tests however.
 In class, it was clarified that the intent of walking us through all of these redundant steps was to illustrate that there is more than one way to answer a question (with the implication that we are balancing the pros and cons of each approach).
+Choose appropriate analysis (4)

+Performed analysis that are valid (2)

+Total : 6/10